zeta-technologies/tests-raspberry/README.md

-Mount the sd card with the right image either waveshare.img or adafruit.img.
- Then different commands to run to boot the raspberry :
+Mount the sd card with the right image (that's very important) : `2016-09-23-raspbian-jessie.img` Then different commands to run to boot the raspberry :

  `diskutil list `